ForgeRock/forgeops/README.md

 of the folder structure is `config/$VERSION/$PROFILE` - where VERSION is the ForgeRock product version (6.5,7.0) and PROFILE is the configuration profile that makes up the deployment.

 The `config/` directory is under version control.
-The target `docker/{version}/{product}/conf` directories are not versioned (via
+The target `docker/{version}/{product}/conf` directories are NOT versioned (via
 .gitignore).
-The workflow is that initial configuration is copied from the `config/` directory to the target `docker/` folder.
-During development, configuration is exported back out of the running products to the `docker` folder, and then optionally copied back to the `config/` folder where it can be committed to version control.
+Configuration is copied from the git versioned `/conf` folder to the non versioned docker folder.
+Consider the configuration under docker/ to be a staging area.
+During development, configuration can be exported out of the running product (e.g. AM or IDM) to the staging area, and if desired, copied back out to the git verioned `config/` folder where it can be committed to version control.

+The `bin/config.sh` script automates the copy / export process.
+The `init` command is used to initialize (copy from /conf/ to the staging area under docker).

-The `bin/config.sh` utility takes the following arguments:
+`config.sh` takes the following arguments:

 * `--profile <profile>` : Specifies the profile.
 The default is the `cdk`.
 The environment variable $CDK_PROFILE can override the default.